harsh778/Simon-Game/README.md

 # Simon-Game
 Simon Game now in your browser.
 A very basic memory game.
 Feel free to drop any suggestions.
-I hope that you will like it:)
+I hope that you will like it:)<br></br>
-#Demo Game
 ![Simon Game Demo](https://i.imgur.com/r98Ftze.gif)